 - Post-Surgical Care: Following aftercare instructions, such as keeping the head elevated and avoiding irritants, can help speed up recovery.

-Rhinoplasty Before & After Photos
+Rhinoplasty Surgery Before & After Photos

 *Each patient is unique and individual results may vary.

-How to Relieve Congestion After Rhinoplasty
+How to Clear a Blocked Nose After Rhinoplasty

-- Sleep with Your Head Elevated: Keeping your head propped up on extra pillows while sleeping helps reduce swelling and improves nasal drainage.
+- Sleep with Your Head Elevated: Keeping your head propped up on extra pillows while sleeping helps reduce swelling and improve nasal drainage.

 - Use a Humidifier: Running a humidifier in your room can prevent dryness and keep your nasal passages moist, making breathing easier.